August 02, 2019

-As the CEO of Jumbo, I made a commitment to make sure that each decision we take for our product and our company fundamentally respects your privacy.
-Over time, we want to honor your trust by consistently thriving to have in mind that each of our decisions should protect your privacy.
+As the CEO of Jumbo, I made a commitment to make sure that each decision we make for our product and our company fundamentally respects your privacy.
+Over time, we want to honor your trust by consistently striving to ensure each of our decisions protects your privacy.

 I think this is the most fundamental decision we have made while building Jumbo: the application and its functionalities are phone-based: all the data processing happens from/in your iPhone.
 This means that we do not collect nor access any of your personal information when you use Jumbo, not even to identify you for analytics purposes.

 We may send you updates about Jumbo by sending you push notifications if you have given us your prior approval to do so.

 To send you push notifications, we store and use a serial number which was generated by Apple, best known as a “token”, which is unique to your phone.

 We cannot identify you nor localize you through this token but we can send you messages.
 This is why we have a strict security policy when collecting, storing and using your token.

 Our iOS application can send analytics to our analytics providers: Segment and Amplitude.
 We do not track or store any personal information in our analytics.
 Instead, we ask Apple to generate a unique deviceID which we use as a unique token for analytics purposes.
 Our analytics are 100% anonymous.

 We have decided to use Help Scout as our helpdesk service provider.
 Therefore, if you email [email protected], Help Scout will receive and keep a copy of your IP address, and your name if it sent as part of the headers of the email protocol.
 We have setup Help Scout so that it deletes automatically all emails from their servers 30 days after they are received.
 For more information about how Help Scout processes your data, please visit https://www.helpscout.com/company/legal/privacy/